Polish Kolaczki Cookies: Christmas Cookies Recipe

 My dough is sticking to the rolling pin.
 Can I roll it with flour?

 Yes, you can use flour to roll the dough.
-But here’s a trick, use powdered sugar to roll the dough instead of the flour.
+But here’s a trick: Use powdered sugar instead of flour.
 While the flour would dry the cookies, the powdered sugar helps roll them out without drying or sticking.

 My cookies are still soft?
 Should I cook them longer?